People Are Loving That Megan Fox's Son Is Wearing A Dress In This Rare Instagram Photo

 Advertisement

-People were quick to point this out in the comments ("Why is the oldest boy wearing a dress?") and others were even quicker to come to his defense.
+People were quick to point this out in the comments ("Why is the oldest boy wearing a dress?") and others were even quicker to come to his defence.

 "What's not to understand?" one commenter responded.
 "Children play dress up.
 He's been photographed wearing a Peter Pan costume, a Snow White one too...
 If I'd had a costume when I was a kid, I would have been Wolverine."